ragingbal/gitbook-ballab/case-studies-big-and-fast-data.md

 ## High-Performance Traffic Management

 A high-performance traffic management and auditing service combined with micro-payment payment management.
 This service generates 100s of thousands of transactions annually and channels millions of visits every day.

 We provided the CTO services and the technology team.
 The customer has scaled to multi-million Euro revenue in the 3 years we have been working with them.

 Customer Location : UK

-● Confidential Customer : Mobile Banking on-device application for a leading Publicly
+## Mobile Banking on-device application

-Traded Banking Company in Europe.
+Mobile Banking on-device application for a leading Publicly Traded Banking Company in Europe.

 Customer location : UK, Italy

+## Loyalty Solution for Banks

+Transaction Analytics

 ● Confidential Customer : Big Data Solutions, Transaction Analytics, location based offers